- Credential Office

 - Two letters of recommendation from school administrators.

-- Copy of valid California Teaching Credential or appropriate alternate credential.
+- Copy of valid California Teaching Credential with English Language Authorization or appropriate alternate credential.

 - Verification that the Basic Skills requirement has been attempted or passed.